Srinibash Udgata: Awards and recognitions

-He has been awarded Padma Shri award in 2008 by the president of India in 2008 for Literature and Education.
+He was awarded Padma Shri award in 2008 by the president of India in 2008 for Literature and Education.
 He received the Jhankar Award in 1974.
-In 2002 for his poetry he has received Bharati Bharati Award for his From the Hindi Sahitya Sanstha of Uttar Pradesh.
+In 2002 he received Bharati Bharati Award for his poetry from the Hindi Sahitya Sanstha of Uttar Pradesh.
 Besides these awards, he has also received the Sarala Award in 2002, Sarala Samman in 2002 and Acharya Vidyasagar Samman from Calcutta.
 He was honored with Bidhubhusan Guru Smruti Samman in 2022 by Bidhubhusan Guru Smruti Parishad.
 He received his D.Litt. from Sambalpur University.
 The title "Vidyavachaspati" awarded by Prayag Sahitya Sammelan, Allahabad, Award from Kendriya Sahitya Akademi, U.P.
 Hindi Sahitya Sansthan, Lucknow- Souhardya Samman etc. He was president of Orissa Sahitya Akademi from 1994 to 1997.
 He is continuing as president of Atmaprakashani (A Writers' Association).
 He has been awarded & honored by more than 100 organisations in India.